PEAKStudentCouncil/website-prod/README.md

 Once that's done, you'll be able to enter the CMS by going to the URL of your new site and appending `/admin`

+## Contributors
+We have accepted security fix contributions as suggested by GitHub's security-dependabot.
+Thanks to the researchers who are reporting these for open fixing.

 ## In Closing

 Thanks for checking everything out and we hope this source code will be of use to others in the future.